Windows OS Hub

 Add-WindowsFeature RSAT-AD-PowerShell

-Install the MSA (gMSA) service account on the server:
+Install the MSA service account on the server:

 Install-ADServiceAccount -Identity gmsaMunSQL1

-Check if the service account is installed correctly:
+Check that the service account is properly installed:

 Test-ADServiceAccount gmsaMunSQL1